ilsh1964/github-howto/Git Part 1 - Work Locally.md

 $ git reset                                   # Remove all files from staging area

 $ git log                                     # write the desire commit-log-id
 $ git reset --soft commit-id                  # Keeps all changes made after that commit in the staging area
 $ git reset --hard commit-id                  # Discards all changes in the staging area and in the working directory that happened after that commit
+$ git reset commit-id (eqvivalent to --mixed) # Unstages all files from the staging area, Keeps your working directory unchanged)
 ```

 ## Git stash